thehyve/v6-omop-cohort-diagnostics/rstudio-server/README.md

 ## configuration

 Make sure the volumes in `docker-compose.yml` match your setup.
-The defaults work if you have saved the results from the execution of the Cohort Diagnostics algorithm in its default directory `results`.
+The defaults work if you have saved the results from the execution of the Cohort Diagnostics algorithm (.sqlite file) in its default directory `results`.

 You can optionally alter the port or the password to your preference.